 If you're just starting out, or just want to concentrate on the snare drum, you can get started with nothing more than a pair or sticks and a basic practice pad.
 (I can even supply these for the first few lessons.)
 Good quality sticks and a decent practice pad are both very inexpensive; you should be able to get both well under $50.
 (Ask me if you have questions.)
 As you progress I'll ask you to purchase the occasional book to allow you to practice between lessons.
 And, of course, when you're ready for full drum kit lessons, you'll need a set of decent acoustic or electronic drums.
 Again, I'm always happy to help you determine the right equipment for you if you have questions.

-I am currently teaching weekday afternoons and early evenings.
+I am currently teaching weekday afternoons and early evenings Monday through Thursday.
 Contact me to inquire about currently available lesson times or if you have any special scheduling requests.

 To cancel or change a scheduled lesson, all you need to do is call or email me at least 24 hours prior to the time of our appointment.
 Any lesson that is missed or canceled after the cut-off time must be paid for in full.